clizzin/missionbit/digital-poetry-project/README.md

 You have pressed a key 0 times.
 ```

-After you press a key the first time:
+After you press a key the first time, it should change to say:
 ```
 You have pressed a key 1 times.
 ```